kurnyaannn/vuello/README.md

 ## License

-As you can see Yutub Downloader is under MIT License
+As you can see Vuello is under MIT License

 ## About the Author